 There are also ethical standards that have nothing to do with clients and others.
 For example, appraisers must store their work files for at least five years - something else Columbus Appraisal Company, LLC makes a part of their standard routine.

-We meet or beat the industry standards and mandates set in place for professional behavior.
-We refuse to accept anything less from ourselves.
-We don't do assignments on contingency fees.
-That is, we don't agree to do an appraisal report and collect the fee only if the loan closes.
-Another practice that's restricted is doing assignments on percentage fees.
-That is probably the appraisal industries biggest no-no, because it would tend to make appraisers up the value of homes or properties to increase their paycheck.
-We don't do that.
-Other unethical practices may be defined by state law or professional societies to which an appraiser belongs.
+Columbus Appraisal Company, LLC holds itself to the industry standards and mandates set in place for ethics.
+We won't accept anything less from ourselves.
+Doing orders on contingency fees is never an option.
+That is, we can't agree to do an appraisal report and collect the fee only if the loan closes.
+We don't do assignments on percentage fees.
+That is probably the appraisal professions most important rule, because it would invite fraudulent practices since increasing the value of the home would up the fee.
+We set ourselves to a higher standard.
+Other unethical practices may be defined by state law or professional organizations to which an appraiser belongs.